developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Background Data
 Used to configure whether WWAN data can be used by applications that are in the *Background*.

-- When a value of ***Disallow*** is chosen, the use of WWAN data by applications that are in the *Background* is prevented.
+-***Disallow***- the use of WWAN data by applications that are in the *Background* is prevented.

-- When a value of ***Allow*** is chosen, the use of WWAN data by applications that are in the *Background* is allowed.
+-***Allow***- the use of WWAN data by applications that are in the *Background* is allowed.

 ### State
 Used to configure the *Power State* of the WWAN adapter.

-- If the value ***Off*** is chosen, the power to the WWAN adapter is turned OFF, preventing all communications through the WWAN adapter and reducing battery drain.
+-***Off***- the power to the WWAN adapter is turned OFF, preventing all communications through the WWAN adapter and reducing battery drain.

-- If the value ***On*** is chosen, the power to the WWAN adapter is turned ON, potentially allowing communications through the WWAN adapter and increasing battery drain.
+-***On***- the power to the WWAN adapter is turned ON, potentially allowing communications through the WWAN adapter and increasing battery drain.

 ### SIM Card Slot
 Used to configure SIM card slot that is used by the WWAN adapter.